Other Public Health Law

 Law and public health intersect in many ways, resulting in a rich field of public health law topics.
-Our attorneys specialize in providing legal technical assistance in tobacco control, healthy eating and active living, but have expertise in other areas of public health law as well.
+Our attorneys specialize in providing legal technical assistance in commercial tobacco control, healthy eating and active living, but have expertise in other areas of public health law as well.

 - Preemption in public health

 - Lobbying laws and legal limits on public health advocacy